 Alcohol Addiction Deaths

 Alcohol addiction deaths take any number of forms due to the widespread damage alcohol inflicts on the body’s systems over time.
-According to the University of Maryland Medical Center, alcohol-related deaths can result from one or more of the following conditions:
+Alcohol-related deaths can result from one or more of the following conditions:

 - Delirium tremens, a severe form of alcohol withdrawal